 Additionally, the Covid-19 pandemic created several lucrative opportunities for apps implementing in-app purchases owing to the growing adoption of gaming and media and entertainment apps in complete lockdown situations across many countries.

 Now, onto the interesting bit.
-To start us off with this in-app purchases data round-up, let’s consider consumer spend on mobile apps.
+To start us off with this in-app purchases data round-up, let’s first consider consumer spending on mobile apps.

 Average consumer spend on mobile apps per smartphone as of 1st quarter 2022

-As of the first quarter of 2021, the average consumer spend on mobile apps per smartphone was a little over five US dollars, down from $10.64 in the fourth quarter of 2021.
+As of the first quarter of 2021, the average consumer spend on mobile apps per smartphone was a little over $5, down from $10.64 in the fourth quarter of 2021.
 As you can see from the graph above, consumer spend on mobile apps experienced an upward trend with small fluctuations between 2019 and the end of 2021.

 Additionally, as the world shut down in 2020 and 2021 due to the Covid-19 pandemic, people increasingly turned to in-app purchases for entertainment, learning, and communication.
 This increase in demand led to a collective revenue of $111 billion.

 Platform-wise, iOS is way ahead of Google Play with almost double the consumer spend Google Play had in 2020.
 The App Store generated $72.3 billion, and Google made around $38.6 billion in 2020.
 Apple’s revenue rose almost a third compared to 2019.
-As previously mentioned, we can attribute some of this growth to the Covid-19 pandemic when people turned to apps for work and entertainment.
+As previously mentioned, we can attribute some of this growth to the Covid-19 pandemic.

 Global consumer spending in mobile apps by platform (2020)